moj-analytical-services/user-guidance/source/documentation/tools/airflow.md

 You should also set the `NAMESPACE` variable in your DAG script to be your own namespace on the Analytical Platform.
 This is your GitHub username in lowercase prefixed with `user-`.
 For example, if your GitHub username was `Octocat-MoJ`, your namespace would be `user-octocat-moj`.

 You should only use your Airflow sandbox for testing purposes.

+### Other resources

+Data engineering ran a coffee and coding on airflow, the code used can be found [here](https://github.com/moj-analytical-services/Coffee-and-Coding/tree/master/2020-04-27%20Airflow%20on%20AP)